Abella-Jezreel/express-API/README.md

 7. create a separate router
 8. create a separate controller
 9. create server side validator using express validator
-10. create a database to save the data using mongoose
+10. create a database to save the data using mongoDB npm install --save mongoose
+11. create a models to interact with the database

 # Set your global Git